humboldt-cs/acarteas-research/wherearewe.md

 we need to locate the name of the .obj file.  or locate the .cpp file name, so as to delete it IF IT DIFFERS FROM  the name of the .zip!

 thought; we could force a rename so we automatically know the name of the file.

+#3.6.18

+still trying to fijgure out how to delete obj.  we COULD unzip and run in a seperate temp folder, and then del '*.*'

+currently "main.exe" is running in the same shell, so it may be that we could make a bat to run it seperately in a new shell; thus we are able to delete or move the object later.

+went deep into formidable and recovered a field, pushed it into an array, and called it later (for housekeeping reasons and to differentiate users).